 You can also view a list of PhD studentships previously funded by EnvEast.

 Due to unforeseen circumstances, one PhD studentship is open for applications until 8 February 2018 (details below).

 Please read the recruitment introduction for more information about eligibility, how to apply, and possibilities for further funding.

-This project has been shortlisted for funding by the EnvEast NERC Doctoral Training Partnership, comprising the Universities of East Anglia, Essex and Kent, with over twenty other research partners.
-Undertaking a PhD with the EnvEast DTP will involve attendance at mandatory training events throughout the course of the PhD.
+This project has been shortlisted for funding by the EnvEast NERC Doctoral Training Partnership, comprising the Universities of East Anglia, Essex and Kent, with twenty other research partners.